-In 1973, the Government of Jamaica (GoJ) formed the National Youth Service (NYS) to help with manpower needs in various sectors of the economy as well as to help school leavers develop a sense of nationalism and proper socialisation.
-According to Mrs. Heather Murray, Principal of the Hampton High School, “In those days, you served without any travelling been refunded because it was serviced for the sake of service and it was from a service that I learned from those whom I served.”
-Since then, young people, ages 17 – 24 years, have been equipped with the necessary life coping skills needed to foster their personal and career development as well as enhance their contribution to community and national development.
+In 1973, the Government of Jamaica (GoJ) formed the National Youth Service (NYS) to help with manpower needs in various sectors of the economy as well as to help school leavers develop a sense of nationalism and proper socialization.
+According to Mrs. Heather Murray, Principal of the Hampton High School, in those days, you served without any travelling been refunded because it was serviced for the sake of service and it was from a service that I learned from those whom I served.
+Since then, young people, ages 17, 24 years, have been equipped with the necessary life coping skills needed to foster their personal and career development as well as enhance their contribution to community and national development.

 THE CHANGING ENVIRONMENT

-The change in the global environment has reshaped the strategic framework of the National Youth Service (NYS) and has forced the organisation to fulfill its mandate through various methodologies.
-In the past, individuals would have completed NYS programmes harvesting only a certificate of participation.
-However, in an assessment conducted by Darrell M. Hull, Ph.D., he recommended that the NYS Corps programme should be aligned with the National Vocational Qualification (NVQ) standards offered by HEART Trust/NTA, and credit provided to participants when their training matches these standards.
+The change in the global environment has reshaped the strategic framework of the National Youth Service (NYS) and has forced the organization to fulfill its mandate through various methodologies.
+In the past, individuals would have completed NYS programs harvesting only a certificate of participation.
+However, in an assessment conducted by Darrell M. Hull, Ph.D., he recommended that the NYS Corps program should be aligned with the National Vocational Qualification (NVQ) standards offered by HEART Trust/NTA, and credit provided to participants when their training matches these standards.
 As such, in 2010, the NYS undertook a new initiative: to certify participants in their area of training in order to enrich their developmental experience and prepare them for the competitive labour market.